Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 That 30% systems time should focus on building delegation‑ready processes even before hiring.
 When you do hire, you’re ready immediately rather than scrambling to document everything.

-How to Apply: The 15-Minute Weekly Time Audit
+How To Run A 15‑Minute Weekly Time Audit Using Stage-Based Allocation

 A framework is useless without an application method.
 Here’s the system for tracking actual allocation versus optimal targets and adjusting weekly.